Skip to content

 Making code changes

 Clone the Kerko repository into a local directory.
-Set up a virtual environment, then install that local version of Kerko in the virtual environment, including development and testing dependencies by running the following command from Kerko's root directory, i.e., where setup.cfg resides:
+Set up a virtual environment, then install that local version of Kerko in the virtual environment, including development and testing dependencies by running the following commands from Kerko's root directory, i.e., where pyproject.toml resides:

 pip install -e .[dev,docs,tests]